 And yes, this coat is just so maximalist ME, but there’s a real story behind why I have this beautiful British Army red coat.

-Of course, I noticed the red coat hanging in the window of a vintage store so I dashed over like a kid after candy.
+Of course, I noticed the red coat hanging in the window of a vintage store, so I dashed over like a kid after candy.
 A minute or two later, the nice lady in the store greeted Boyd as he followed me in.
-I was searching the rows of redcoats for the right size, one that was clean, and not missing buttons.
+I was searching the rows of redcoats for the right size, one that was clean, and no missing buttons.
 That alone is a chore in a vintage shop.
-Boyd proceeded to tell her the story of his dad who was Queen’s Guard from the Scot’s Guard division.
-The lady turned around and asked, “Oh dear!
+Boyd proceeded to tell her the story of his dad, who was Queen’s Guard from the Scot’s Guard division.
+The lady turned around and asked, “Oh, dear!
 Why don’t you see if you can refurbish your granddad’s redcoat?”

-Obviously, we died laughing, and this coat always reminds me of how young I feel and fortunately, some people think I am….or at least that’s what I like to tell myself.
-Otherwise, Boyd would have to face looking 20 years my senior vs. the 9 years that he really is.
-I am just not so sure my father-in-law would like me wearing the Irish version of the Queen’s Guard Coatee.
+Obviously, we died laughing, and this coat always reminds me of how young I feel, and fortunately, some people think I am….or at least, that’s what I like to tell myself.
+Otherwise, Boyd would have to face looking 20 years my senior versus the 9 years he is.
+I am just not so sure my father-in-law would like me to wear the Irish version of the Queen’s Guard Coatee.

 I’m curious….have you ever miscalculated someone’s age and stuck your foot in your mouth?
 Please do tell below.